 Symptoms of allergies in dogs:

-Incessant paw licking, scratching (beyond the regular dog itches), excessive shedding, even bad odors can be related to allergies.
+Incessant paw licking, scratching (beyond the regular dog itches), excessive shedding, and even bad odors can be related to allergies.
 Keep an eye out for the first signs of immune disorders!
 Eating grass and even eating poop can be linked to a probiotic deficiency, which leads to a low immune system and can consequently become allergies.

 Welts and shortness of breath could be signs of a severe allergic reaction (anaphylactic shock) which can lead to death, so if you see those signs, take your dog to the E.R. immediately.
-Having an epipen (a medical device used to deliver a measured dose of epinephrine – also known as adrenaline – in case of anaphylactic shock) handy is always a good idea.
+Having an EpiPen (a medical device used to deliver a measured dose of epinephrine – also known as adrenaline – in case of anaphylactic shock) handy is always a good idea.

-Synthetic corticosteroids such as prednisone (most common steroid given to dogs with allergies) act as immunosuppressants, and though they may reduce the itching and paw licking for a little while, the side effects should be weighed carefully.
+Synthetic corticosteroids such as prednisone (the most common steroid given to dogs with allergies) act as immunosuppressants, and though they may reduce the itching and paw licking for a little while, the side effects should be weighed carefully.
 As with any glucocorticoids, prednisone causes high blood glucose levels, leading to even greater problems.

 Prescription diets are a common go-to for traditional vets, which is understandable since they are bombarded with brainwashing marketing that is only second to that of the pharmaceutical industry.
-For starters, let’s analyze the first five ingredients in Z/D, Hill’s best selling food for allergic dogs (ringing in at $90 per 25lbs bag):
+For starters, let’s analyze the first five ingredients in Z/D, Hill’s best-selling food for allergic dogs (ringing in at $90 per 25lbs bag):

 Starch, Hydrolyzed Chicken Liver, Soybean Oil (preserved with BHA, propyl gallate and citric acid), Hydrolyzed Chicken, Powdered Cellulose